sawoohoorun/openshift-observability/springboot-otel.md

 CREATE INDEX IF NOT EXISTS idx_employee_status ON employees(status);
 CREATE INDEX IF NOT EXISTS idx_employee_name ON employees(first_name, last_name);

--- Create update trigger function
+-- Create update trigger for updated_at columns
 CREATE OR REPLACE FUNCTION update_updated_at_column() RETURNS TRIGGER AS $$
 BEGIN